User attributes object

 push_subscribe | (string) Available values are “opted_in” (explicitly registered to receive push messages), “unsubscribed” (explicitly opted out of push messages), and “subscribed” (neither opted in nor out). |

-Language values that are explicitly set via this API will take precedence over the locale information Braze automatically receives from the device.
+Language values that are explicitly set through this API will take precedence over the locale information Braze automatically receives from the device.

 User attribute example request

-This example contains two user attribute objects with the allowed 75 requests per API call.
+This example contains four user attribute objects, out of a total of 75 allowed attribute objects per API call.

 1